-New Jersey is a national leader in providing high-quality preschool to low-income 3- and 4-year olds.
-Research shows that children who attend quality preschool are more likely to succeed in school and in life.
-Download Preschool Changes Lives Infographic.
+For more than 20 years, New Jersey has been a national leader in providing high-quality preschool with an initial focus on low-income 3- and 4-year-olds, but more recently to additional children living in eligible communities throughout the state.
+This is money well spent as research shows that children who attend quality preschool are more likely to succeed in school and in life.

 A 2021 study by the National Institute for Early Education Research (NIEER) found that by 10th grade, students who attended preschool in the original 31 state-funded programs continue to thrive, particularly in math and language literacy arts and literacy.
 Grade retention was also reduced by 15% and special education was reduced by 7%.